For some parents, the absolute best phone for kids is no phone at all.

 It seems everywhere you look these days, there's a kid with an iPhone.
 There's a good chance your kids have asked you for one as well.

 However, if you're willing to buy used or refurbished, iPhones from the past generation or two are still very capable mobile devices.
-For example, depending on your carrier and internal storage preferences, Orchard offers three different iPhone 5 models with prices ranging between $160 and $280.
+For example, depending on your carrier and internal storage preferences, Orchard offers the iPhone 6s starting as low as $139 and the iPhone 8 as low as $339.
+Both are more than enough phone for most teenagers even if they are not the latest and greatest iPhone on the market.

 Just remember, iPhones don't support microSD cards.
 So choose a model with plenty of storage.